- Primary publisher

 She went on to publish two books of non-fiction, The Next Book of Home Decorating for New Zealand (1995), and Pearls: Words of Wisdom from the Ocean of Life (2001).

 Her second novel Lipstick in the Dust was published in 2003.
 Of Lipstick in the Dust, NZ Herald reviewer Susana Carryer writes, 'Simultaneously amusing and deeply moving, easy to read and thought-provoking, this novel should appeal to a wide variety of readers.'

 Dawson's 2005 title, The Elemental You (Random House NZ, 2005), was a personality-analysis book aimed at helping people connect more closely to the four elements and to gain a better understanding of their own nature.

-In 2006, she published Wise Up!: How to Be Fearless and Fulfilled in Midlife (Random House), a non-fiction book which encapsulated stories from 50 New Zealanders who talked to her about what they'd learnt as their life journeys had unfolded in the years from 40-60.
+In 2006, she published Wise Up!: How to Be Fearless and Fulfilled in Midlife (Random House), a non-fiction book that encapsulated stories from 50 New Zealanders who talked to her about what they'd learnt in their own midlife years.

-Dawson continues to work as a writer and speaker and has run seminars to encourage self-expression, in New Zealand and Fiji.
-She has been a member of the judging panels of the New Zealand Magazine Publishers Association (2001 and 2009) and the Montana New Zealand Book Awards (2002).
-She writes a columnn for www.grownups.co.nz and maintains a cartoon blog, www.outlouder.blogspot.com.
+Dawson has run many writing workshops in New Zealand, and in Fiji.
+She has been a member of judging panels for New Zealand Magazine Publishers Association awards and the Montana New Zealand Book Awards (2002).
+She was granted a Lifetime Achievement Award from the NZ Magazine Publishers Association.

-Lindsey Dawson lives in Rodney, north of Auckland.
+Lindsey Dawson lives in Hobsonville Point, northwest Auckland.